treste91/Great-Place-to-Work-Lists/docs/frontend/yearly_list.rst

 There functionality to create different layouts has been developed in order to provide a personalized experience.
 Two layouts are available so far for demponstration purposes:

-* Default and
+* **Default** and

-* Single column.
+* **Single column**.

-In both layouts the banner area of the view remains the same.
+In both layouts **the banner area of the view remains the same**.
 As a result the following documentation will focus on the main content area.

 Default
 ^^^^^^^

-In this design the company participations are presented in the right column and are ordered chronologically from latest to oldest.
+In this design the company participations are presented in the **left column** and are ordered chronologically from latest to oldest.
-In the right column the the recent list releases and list archive section are displayed.
+In the **right column** the the recent list releases and list archive section are displayed.

 .. image:: yearly_list_default.png
    :scale: 50 %